 Do we recommend that you visit the school and bring your son?

 Absolutely yes!
 The school welcomes prospective parents throughout the academic year and especially in term time when you can see the school for yourself and so can your son!
-We organize individual tours and also advertised ‘Open Mornings’.
-The details of these are always sent to parents who have registered and enquired and are on the school website.
-Please register your interest by contacting the school in advance to arrange a tour by going directly to Mr Madan Kothari e: email@example.com or telephone him tel: +91 135 2526406 or call the department’s mobile: +91 9719638840 or view the school website:www.doonschool.com
+We organize individual tours and it would be appreciated if parents make an appointment for the visit.
+Please register your interest by contacting the school in advance to arrange a tour.
+Please contact Mr Madan Kothari at: [email protected] or telephone him on +91 135 2526406 or call the department’s mobile: +91 9719638840 or view the school website:www.doonschool.com

 If we live outside of India can we choose to sit the entrance examination in school and then have our son be interviewed on the following Monday?

 You certainly can opt to do this as we are very aware that many parents have made long flights to get to us so it makes perfect sense.
 Please just inform us in advance.
 Again Mr Madan Kothari is your man!